Introduction to Linguistics

 - Lexicography: The compilation as well as the study of dictionaries with context, history, grammar, and pronunciation in memory

-- Forensic Linguistics: The study of language as well as the law studies under the forensic linguistics branch.
+- Forensic Linguistics: The study of language as well as the law

 - Corpus linguistics: The study of language with a collection of naturally occurring texts.

-General principles of linguistics
+General principles of linguistic

 The principle of Naturalness

 Teaching must be done in a natural way.
 Our teaching must include only one or two basic skills .i.e.
 Listening and speaking.
 Further, there are two more skills, reading, and writing that comes automatically.
-Speaking will lead you to write, listening and reading.
+Speaking will lead you to the writing, listening and reading.
 As the child gradually learns his mother tongue in the natural environment.